2932. ktaomai

 Phonetic Spelling: (ktah'-om-ahee)

-Definition: to acquire, to get, to obtain, to possess
+NASB: acquired, acquire, gain, get, obtain, possess

 Strong's Exhaustive Concordance